-As San Francisco real estate agents, we are often asked about condo Homeowner Associations, aka HOAs, by our home buyer clients.
+As San Francisco real estate agents, we are often asked about condo homeowners associations, aka HOAs, by our home buyer clients.
 What are they?
 What do they do?
 What do they cover?
 Is it a waste of money?
 And so forth.

-Also known as an HOA, a Homeowners Association is the organization formed to run and maintain a subdivision or planned unit development such as a condo, town home, gated community or neighborhood subdivision.
-In San Francisco, condos are the most common forms of HOAs though there are a few single family home neighborhoods that have annual fees.
-Think St Francis Woods… Members of the HOA (i.e. the owners) are obligated to pay fees to their HOA.
-The fee and what it covers varies from association to association.
-The homeowners association is governed by the CCRs (Covenants, Codes and Restrictions).
+A homeowners association is the organization formed to run and maintain a subdivision or planned unit development, such as a condo, townhome, gated community or neighborhood subdivision.
+In San Francisco, condos are the most common forms of HOA, though there are a few neighborhoods of single-family homes that have annual fees.
+(Think St Francis Woods.)

-While the oversight of HOA’s in most states is minimal, California has a body of HOA laws that mostly serve to protect homeowners.
-As Realtors, we cannot offer legal advice about HOA’s, but we can offer guidelines about the types of questions you should ask when you are thinking of buying a condo in San Francisco.
+While the oversight of HOAs is minimal in most states, California has a body of HOA laws that mostly serve to protect homeowners.
+As Realtors, we cannot offer legal advice about HOAs, but we can offer guidelines about the types of questions you should ask when you are thinking of buying a condo in San Francisco.

 The Benefits of Homeowners Associations in San Francisco

-Being part of a collective like an HOA does come with certain benefits as a homeowner.
-Benefits can include:
+Being part of a collective like an HOA does come with certain benefits for a homeowner.
+The benefits of an HOA can include:

 - Common area maintenance and property management services